braided essay examples

 III.
 Body Paragraph 2: Introduction and Weaving of Thread B

-• Introduce the second narrative or idea (Thread B).
+• Introduce a second narrative or idea (Thread B).

 • Weave Thread B with aspects of Thread A introduced previously.